-&lt;sup>31 Pritchard's non-doxastic account of hinges has been recently discussed regarding its merits to actually solving one of the faces of the skeptical challenge (see Coliva (2018), Josep (2019), Nebel (2019), Simion et al. (2019), Zhang (2018)).
+31 Pritchard's non-doxastic account of hinges has been recently discussed regarding its merits to actually solving one of the faces of the skeptical challenge [see Coliva (2018); Jope (2019); Nebel (2019); Simion et al. (2019); Zhang (2018)].
 My target is not Pritchard's particular account, but rather the prospects of a conception of hinges as a-rational, non-doxastic commitments that can rationally change over time to respond to relativism.

-ineffective, since any proof of the reliability of scientific textbooks will make use of what scientific textbooks say, which is precisely what is at issue in their disagreement.
+The relativist may respond that even if the recodification of the uber hinge could occur through a rational process, it is so only if circular justification is allowed, which is dialectically ineffective in the context of a hinge disagreement.
+Consider again Eve: she should use the common ground of beliefs to change Adam's commitments, which is supposed to be accomplished by changing Adam's wider set of beliefs.
+How can Eve change Adam's wider set of beliefs?
+By telling Adam that his beliefs are false because they are formed through an unreliable method.
+This entails that Eve changes Adam's wider set of beliefs by proving the reliability of science textbooks over bibles.
+But this will be dialectically ineffective, since any proof of the reliability of scientific textbooks will make use of what scientific textbooks say, which is precisely what is at issue in their disagreement.
 In other words, the general trust we have in our peers cannot be justified (because it is an uber hinge commitment), and a purported justification for the adoption of a particular codification of it (e.g. an epistemic justification of our trust in scientific textbooks) is deemed to be circular, since the justification of the reliability of a particular adoption of the uber hinge will make use of the deliverances of that particular way of codifying the uber hinge.
 But if the argument that Eve offers to Adam is circular and dialectically ineffective, Adam can rationally stick to his guns and refuse to change his wider set of beliefs and to recodify his uber hinge.
 If so, concludes the relativist, it is possible to rationally refuse to change one's hinge commitments in the context of a hinge disagreement.
-If circular arguments have no rational force to someone who already rejects the presuppositions on which such arguments rest, then it seems that the uber hinge, by leading to circular justification for a particular recodification of it, fails to be rationally persuasive to at least one of the parties in a hinge disagreement.
+If circular arguments have no rational force to someone who already rejects the presuppositions on which such arguments rest, then it seems that the uber hinge, by leading to circular justification for a particular recodification of it, fails to be rationally persuasive to at least one of the parties in a hinge disagreement.32